simonegarofalo/react-tic-tac-toe/README.md

 Developed by simonegarofalo

-Feel free to fork, use, or contribute to the project!
+Feel free to fork, use, or contribute to the project